 Cricket Pavilion: With changing rooms on the ground floor, and a balcony overlooking the School's vast grounds, this is the home of Brentwood School's cricketers.

-Hough House: This is the boys' boarding house, containing single study bedrooms and the all-important shared facilities for communal living including a common room with table tennis, pool and table football, three television rooms with Sky and X-Box and a well-equipped kitchen.
+Hough House: This is the Boys' Boarding House, containing single study bedrooms and the all-important shared facilities for communal living including a common room with table tennis, pool and table football, three television rooms with Sky, video game consoles and a well-equipped kitchen.
 There is wireless internet available throughout the building with supervised and controlled access and a separate computer suite.

 Mill Hill: This large Victorian house is the girls' boarding house which provides a warm, home-from-home accommodation for up to 28 girls.
-This building has been completely modernised whilst retaining its character to provide a mix of single and multiple occupancy study bedrooms, a large common room equipped with games and music practice area, a modern kitchen and computer suite.
+This building has been completely modernised whilst retaining its character to provide a mix of single and multiple occupancy study bedrooms, a large common room equipped with games, pool, a music practice area, a modern kitchen and computer suite.
 The secluded gardens extend the social space for boarders in the summer.

-Higgs Building: Home to the younger Prep children in Nursery and Reception, Years One and Two (aged 3-6).
+Higgs Building: Home to the younger Preparatory children in Nursery and Reception, Years One and Two (aged 3-6).

-Middleton Hall: An 18C mansion with dedicated classrooms and facilities for older pupils in Years Three to –Six (aged 7-10).
+Middleton Hall: An 18th Century mansion with dedicated classrooms and facilities for older Preparatory pupils in Years Three to Six (aged 7-10).